The weather in Lisbon during October is great for touring and sightseeing as autumn offers mild temperatures, fewer crowds and several events.

 - Lisbon Marathon: With the starting line in Cascais, Lisbon marathon offers 42 kilometres / 26 miles of stunning views by the waterfront, from the sea to the River Tejo in Parque das Nações, the finishing line in Lisbon.
 The event includes two shorter distance races: the half marathon that crosses Vasco da Gama bridge, one of the longest bridges in Europe, and the mini marathon that corresponds to the last stretch of the two races.

-- Lisbon Fashion Week: Europe’s oldest independent fashion week presents Portuguese designers’ new collections.
+- Moda Lisboa: Europe’s oldest independent fashion week presents Portuguese designers’ new collections.

 - French Film Festival: October brings an annual festival that promotes the French cinema in Lisbon, organized by the French Embassy and the Portuguese Cinematheque.